ORNL/intersect-architecture/iri/patterns/index.rst

 related to the :term:`INTERSECT` architecture and ecosystem, which address a number :term:`IRI` practice areas and patterns.
-The :term:`IRI` patterns are not defined in a very formal way with a specific pattern anatomy and format in mind, but are rather as structured informal descriptions of the commonalities, requirements, and challenges for each pattern.
+The :term:`IRI` patterns are not defined in a very formal way with a specific pattern anatomy and format in mind, but are structured as informal descriptions of the commonalities, requirements, and challenges for each pattern.
 Their relationships to the :term:`INTERSECT` :ref:`intersect:arch:pat` are similarly discussed in a structured informal fashion.